Perambur railway station

 Perambur railway station (station code: PER) is an NSG–3 category Indian railway station in Chennai railway division of Southern Railway zone.
 It is located in Perambur one of the important stations in Chennai, in the Chennai Beach/Chennai Central–Arakkonam section of the Chennai Suburban Railway network.
+This station acts as the Hub station for various long distance pass by trains through Chennai in such a way that those trains won't touch Chennai Central railway station which reduced the time by a great extent as the rake reversal problem for the long distance pass by trains (mostly originating from Kerala and Karnataka) had been eliminated.
+A mega railway terminal station for Chennai (i.e 4th Terminal for Chennai besides Chennai Central, Chennai Egmore, Tambaram) is also planned near to the existing Perambur railway station.
 This passenger station serves the city railway colony with its Southern Railway Headquarters Hospital and works, which have their own stations, Perambur Carriage Works railway station and Perambur Loco Works railway station.